 - Avoid non-stick sprays (and GreenPan advise against extra virgin olive oil — This is more of a concern when using high heat.)

 - Do not stack your pans or pots without pan protectors.

-Stainless steel vs. nonstick cookware: Which should you get?
+Stainless steel vs. nonstick cookware: Which should I get?

 Many home cooks will often have a set of stainless steel pots and pans as well as a nonstick set or at least one or two nonstick pans to complement them.
 Each serves different uses.

 Why not combine nonstick and stainless steel in your kitchen?
 Both stainless steel and nonstick cookware offer advantages in the home kitchen.

 You could have one or two nonstick skillets for cooking eggs, pancakes, crepes, or delicate foods like flaky fish that are known to stick to a pan.